wheels deploy setup

 Description

-The wheels deploy setup command initializes and configures deployment environments for your CFWheels application.
+The wheels deploy setup command initializes and configures deployment environments for your Wheels application.
 It sets up necessary infrastructure, configurations, and dependencies required for successful deployments.

 Options